×

 Who is starring in True Detective: Night Country?

 Detective Liz Danvers and Detective Evangeline Navarro are the main characters of "True Detective: Night Country," and they'll be played, respectively, by two-time Oscar-winner Jodie Foster and boxer/actor/activist Kali Reis.
 They'll be joined by quite a few familiar faces, with Christopher Eccleston ("Doctor Who") playing the town's chief of police and John Hawkes ("Deadwood") starring as a cop with some serious grudges.
-We can also expect to see Fiona Shaw ("Andor"), Finn Bennett ("The Nevers"), Anna Lambe ("The Grizzlies"), Isabella Star Lablanc ("Long Slow Exhale"), Joel D. Montgrand ("Legends of Tomorrow"), and writer/activist Aka Niviâna.

 Who is the showrunner of True Detective: Night Country?

-Showrunning duties will fall to Issa López, a filmmaker who's been directing for years but who finally caught Hollywood's attention with 2017's fantasy-horror film "Tigers Are Not Afraid."
+Showrunning duties have gone to Issa López, a filmmaker who's been directing for years but who finally caught Hollywood's attention with 2017's fantasy-horror film "Tigers Are Not Afraid."
 (Seriously, if you haven't seen it yet, go check it out as soon as possible.)
 Now, she'll be writing, directing, and executive producing.
 Based on the strength of the haunting yet beautiful "Tigers," we feel pretty safe in saying that "Night Country" is in good hands.

 Who is producing True Detective Season 4?